 Representation: General Management

-Born in Belfast, Giselle Allen graduated from the University of Wales in Cardiff with honours in Music before pursuing her vocal studies at the Guildhall School of Music and Drama and the Royal Academy of Music.
-A winner of numerous awards at both establishments, she has also achieved success in several competitions in the UK and Ireland, notably winning the Lady Nixon Prize, the Countess of Munster scholarship and the Sybill Tutton Award.
+Born in Belfast, Giselle Allen graduated from the University of Wales, Cardiff, with an honours in Music before pursuing her vocal studies at the Guildhall School of Music and Drama and the Royal Academy of Music.
+A winner of numerous awards at both establishments, she has also achieved success in several competitions in the UK and Ireland, notably winning the Lady Nixon Prize, the Countess of Munster Scholarship and the Sybill Tutton Award.

 As a concert artist Giselle Allen has performed in many of the major concert halls in the UK and Ireland.
 She has worked with conductors such as Sir Simon Rattle, Gennadi Rozhdestvensky, Sir David Willcocks and Marin Alsop, and has recorded with the Ulster Orchestra under Vernon Handley.
-In demand also as a recitalist, she has appeared for BBC Belfast, the Castleward Opera Series, and at the National Concert Hall in Dublin.
-Concert engagements have included Beethoven’s Symphony No. 9 with the City of Birmingham Symphony Orchestra, Dvorak’s Te Deum with the Royal Liverpool Philharmonic Orchestra, Janacek’s Glagolitic Mass (Norfolk and Norwich Festival) and Donna Eleonora in Salieri’s Prima la Musica poi le Parole with the SCO conducted by Nicholas McGegan for the Edinburgh International Festival.
+Also in demand as a recitalist, she has appeared for BBC Belfast, the Castleward Opera Series, and at the National Concert Hall in Dublin.
+Concert engagements have included Beethoven’s Symphony No. 9 with the City of Birmingham Symphony Orchestra, Dvorak’s Te Deum with the Royal Liverpool Philharmonic Orchestra, Janáček’s Glagolitic Mass (Norfolk and Norwich Festival) and Donna Eleonora in Salieri’s Prima la Musica poi le Parole with the SCO, conducted by Nicholas McGegan for the Edinburgh International Festival.
 Giselle returned to the Edinburgh Festival in 2008 to sing Kurt Weill’s Rise and Fall of the City of Mahagonny.
-More recent appearances on the concert platform have included Beethoven 9 with the Philharmonia Orchestra in Basingstoke, London and Bonn, and Janacek’s Glagolitic Mass in Spain with Mark Elder and the Hallé Orchestra and a programme of Nielsen and Sibelius with the Ulster Orchestra and Jac van Steen.
+More recent appearances on the concert platform have included Beethoven’s Symphony No. 9 with the Philharmonia Orchestra in Basingstoke, London and Bonn, Janáček’s Glagolitic Mass in Spain with Mark Elder and the Hallé Orchestra and a programme of Nielsen and Sibelius with the Ulster Orchestra and Jac van Steen.